Pacific Creosoting Company: Superfund site

 The Environmental Protection Agency started investigating environmental issues at the Wyckoff site in Eagle Harbor in 1971.
 Studies showed a high concentration of PAH pollution in the harbor and related it to liver lesions in fish.
 The Wyckoff site was put on the Superfund list in 1987 for PAH, heavy metals and PCB pollution.
 The Pacific Sound Resources site in West Seattle was put on the Superfund list in 1994.
 The company had renamed itself as Pacific Sound Resources and, due to expenses associated with clean-up, the company went bankrupt in 1993.

 Between 1994 and 2002, the US Army Corps of Engineers created a 1 to 3 ft cap of clean sediments over the bottom of the Eagle Harbor to contain polluted sediments.
 The West Seattle site was capped and use of the site restricted.

 The Association of Bainbridge Communities (ABC) worked closely with the Environmental Protection Agency (EPA) in 1985 to receive a spot on the National Priority List, which would then make the Wyckoff pollution available for federal cleanup funds under the Superfund allocation.
 Signatures totalling 2,000 people were delivered to the U.S. congress representative, eventually awarding National Priority List funding in 1987.
-At this time, the Wyckoff Co. began their own pollution treatment plan, using a pump and treat system with construction of a new wastewater treatment facility.
-However, in 1988 the EPA took over the cleanup operation after the Wyckoff Co. then transitioned to Pacific Sound Resources and declared bankruptcy.
+At this time, the Wyckoff Co. began their pollution treatment plan, using a pump and treat system with the construction of a new wastewater treatment facility.
+However, in 1988, the EPA took over the cleanup operation after the Wyckoff Co. transitioned to Pacific Sound Resources and declared bankruptcy.
 From 1992 to 1994, the EPA removed 29,000 tons of creosote sludge and 100,000 gallons of contaminated oils.
-Also during this time period, capping of the bay was initiated, which is the process of dumping clean sands and gravels on top of contaminated areas to bury contamination.
+Also during this period, capping of the bay was initiated, which is the process of dumping clean sands and gravels on top of contaminated areas to bury contamination.
 The goal of capping is to isolate contamination, in this case creosote leakage from the initial site causing an increase in PAH, the carcinogenic hydrocarbon found in creosote.
 From the beginning of the capping process in 1993 to 1997, creosote was still being identified throughout the bay, spurring the construction of a containment wall around the initial Wyckoff site in 1997.